 1960s Bamboo Cube Table Lamp

-Materials: Cube made of bamboo, cane and wicker.
+Materials: Cube base made of bamboo, cane and wicker.
 Chrome tube.
 Square vanilla, beige coloured fabric lampshade.
 Bakelite E27 socket.

 Height (with lampshade): 52 cm / 20.47”

 Height: 30 cm / 11.81”

 Lampshade: 30 x 30 cm / 11.81 x 11.81”

 Base: 19,4 x 19,4 cm / 7.63 x 7.63”

 Electricity: 1 bulb E27, 1 x 60 watt maximum, 110/220 volt.

 Any type of light bulb can be used, not a specific one preferred.

 Period: 1960s, 1970s – Mid-Century Modern.